earlution/dev-toolkit/packages/frameworks/numbering & versioning/IMPLEMENTATION_GUIDE.md

 # Implementation Guide: Numbering & Versioning Strategies

-**Purpose:** This guide explains how to implement the vibe-dev-kit numbering and versioning strategies in a different project.
+**Purpose:** This guide explains how to implement the ai-dev-kit numbering and versioning strategies in a different project.

 **Target Audience:** Project maintainers, engineering leads, and developers setting up versioning and numbering systems.

-**Source:** Originally developed for Confidentia, refined in fynd.deals (Epic 15), now maintained in `vibe-dev-kit` as canonical SoT.
+**Source:** Originally developed for Confidentia, refined in fynd.deals (Epic 15), now maintained in `ai-dev-kit` as canonical SoT.

 ---

 ## ⚠️ CRITICAL: Copy, Don't Reference

-**Projects MUST copy versioning policies from `vibe-dev-kit`, not link to them.**
+**Projects MUST copy versioning policies from `ai-dev-kit`, not link to them.**

 **Why Copy?**
 - Projects need to customize Epic/Story/Task ranges, file paths, and terminology
 - Projects evolve independently and may need project-specific adaptations
 - Copying ensures projects have full control over their versioning policies
-- Prevents breaking changes in `vibe-dev-kit` from affecting consuming projects
+- Prevents breaking changes in `ai-dev-kit` from affecting consuming projects

 **What to Copy:**
 1. Core policy documents (`versioning-policy.md`, `versioning-strategy.md`)